-Rationale: Student dress should reflect the prevailing standard of the West Lafayette Community School Corporation and its community where health and safety, common decency, respect, and behavior expectations are met.
+Student dress should reflect the prevailing standard of the West Lafayette Community School Corporation and its community where health and safety, common decency, respect, and behavior expectations are met.

-Rules: The administration has the authority to determine what is appropriate.
+The administration has the authority to determine what is appropriate.
 Students will be considered in violation of the dress code guidelines if their apparel:

-- is found to be disruptive to the educational process, embarrassing, or indecent in the opinion of faculty or administration; - presents a hazard to the health of safety of the student himself/herself or to others in the school; - interferes with school work, creates disorder, or disrupts the educational program; - causes excessive wear or damage to school property; - prevents the student from achieving their own educational objectives because of blocked vision or restricted movement. - Children are not allowed to wear open-toed shoes to school because they do not give enough protection of the foot/toes for all school activities especially during PE and recess.
+- is found to be disruptive to the educational process, - presents a hazard to the health of safety of the student himself/herself or to others in the school - causes excessive wear or damage to school property

+We strongly recommend that students wear close-toed shoes to provide protection and support during recess and Physical Education.